 Search the site

 The CRU group of companies (CRU) specialises in mining, metal and fertilizer commodities, delivering business intelligence through analysis, prices, consulting and events.
-At the heart of our culture is a strong set of company values: quality, integrity, team focus, customer focus and growth.
+At the heart of our culture is a strong set of company values: always adaptable, consistently collaborative and positively proactive.
 These core values emphasise our approach to all our stakeholders and underline our desire not only to do things right, but to do the right things.
 Consequently, we believe there is no place for slavery, servitude, forced and compulsory labour or human trafficking in modern society.
 This statement is pursuant to Section 54 of the Modern Slavery Act 2015 and outlines the steps that CRU have taken to ensure that modern slavery has no place in our business or our supply chains.

 CRU is formed of five core areas with eleven international offices.
 CRU Analysis delivers independent market analysis on a comprehensive range of global commodities.
 CRU Prices publishes high-quality price assessments for a wide range of commodities.
 CRU Consulting provides informed and practical advice to meet the needs of our customers and their stakeholders.
 CRU Events creates industry leading commercial and technical events for the global commodity markets.
 CRU Sustainability helps companies manage the challenges in an ever-changing sustainability landscape.
 Our business is central to the commodity market and we are committed to conducting business with honesty and integrity.